raspberrychris/cryptotravellers/content/blog/proof-of-stake-vs-proof-of-work-a-look-at-the-two-different-consensus-algorithms.md

 ## PoW Adoption VS PoS Adoption

-Bitcoin pioneered the Proof-of-Work system, but it's no longer a sensible solution.
-Every transaction would take about 10 minutes to confirm.
+Bitcoin pioneered the Proof-of-Work system, but for some it's no longer seen as a sensible solution.
+Every transaction can take about 10 minutes to confirm.
 Bitcoin transactions can only handle 7 transactions per second.
-The transaction fees have increased significantly since 2009.
+The transaction fees have also increased significantly since 2009.
 For instance, Bitcoin was useful for transferring small amounts when the project first started.
-But today, it can cost up to $40 per transfer during its busiest period.
+But today, it can cost up to $40 per transfer during its busiest period, with the average transfer fee being around $23.

 ## Proof of Work: How are Transactions Verified?